cyrille-leclerc/my-shopping-cart/README.md

 # Run the sample

-* Install java: on Mac, see https://installvirtual.com/install-openjdk-10-mac-using-brew/
+* Install a recent java version: on Mac, see https://github.com/AdoptOpenJDK/homebrew-openjdk

 * Install Postgresql